Decentralized Identity Verification

 Step 6: Running the Blockchain

-1. Initialize the Blockchain: Prepare the blockchain for running.
+1. Initialize the Blockchain:

 ignite chain serve

-1. Interact with Your Module: Use the CLI commands to register and verify identities.
+1. Interact with Your Module:

 Register a new Identity

-identityd tx identity register-identity "Alice Wonderland" "07/04/1865" NationIDNumber123 --from alice --chain-id identity
+identityd tx identity register-identity "Alice Wonderland" "07/04/1865" NationIDNumber123 --from alice --chain-id identity -y

 Query an Identity

-identityd query identity get-identity [identity-id]
+identityd query identity get-identity 0

 Verify an Identity